-Let’s assume that you decide to pursue a value growth strategy to close your value gap.
-How confident are you that you can execute on plan?
+Let’s assume that you will pursue a value growth strategy to close your value gap.
+How confident are you that you can execute on the plan?

 Similarly, entrepreneurs are constantly chasing the next big thing.
 We all do this – the next big project, the upcoming contract win, or maybe the new product launch.
 Healthy businesses always have a next new thing- it’s what feeds the beast and underpins growth.
 But that same cycle can feel like a hamster wheel with owners constantly chasing the next increment of success.

 In either case, it’s time to start handicapping the likelihood of successful execution.
 On our end, when we work with clients on value engineering assignments, we do just that: by correlating actual impacts to enterprise value to both the probability of success and time to execution we can start to understand how value might change over time.
 For instance, a given initiative might result in an additional $250k of income, require 18 months of time, and have a high likelihood of success.
 If the market currently would value that company at 5x, that initiative is worth $1.25M in enterprise value.

 What is the Probability that the Market Turns First?